The Willo Historic District History in Phoenix, Arizona

 While deed restrictions assured Willo residents that nearby buildings would be of a character similar to their own, there was no means by which residents could control development immediately beyond the boundaries of their subdivision.
 However, by the 1910’s, large cities adopted zoning ordinances which granted municipalities the authority to regulate development within their city limits.
 Following suit, Phoenix civic leaders recognized that a zoning ordinance was an essential feature of a modern city.

-Therefore, the city hired a prominent San Francisco consultant to draft a zoning code for Phoenix.
+The History of Willo Historic District in the making occurs when the City hired a prominent San Francisco consultant to draft a zoning code for Phoenix.
 The first zoning ordinance was passed in 1930.
-Zoning was supported by the local realtors for its ability to stabilize property values.
+Zoning was supported by the local Realtors for its ability to stabilize property values.
 William Hartranft, the first chairman of the Phoenix Planning Commission and a longtime resident of Willo galvanized their support.
 With the exception of a few lots zoned 11 neighborhood commercial at major street intersections, all the Willo area was designated for single- family residential use.
-An exception was the provision for modest apartment buildings (such as the El Encanto Apartments) along Central Avenue, which was the historic edge of the Willo neighborhood.
+An exception was the provision for modest apartment buildings, such as the El Encanto Apartments, along Central Avenue.
+This is the historic edge of the Willo neighborhood.